kubevirt/katacoda-scenarios/kubevirt/step2.md

 `kubectl apply -f https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml`{{execute}}

-Thye command above applies a `yaml` definition of a virtual machine and applies it to our current Kubernetes environment (defining vm name, resources required (disk, cpu, memory), etc).
+The command above applies a `yaml` definition of a virtual machine and applies it to our current Kubernetes environment (defining vm name, resources required (disk, cpu, memory), etc).

-This `vm` creation in the same way as we would create any other typical Kubernetes resource is what KubeVirt has enabled in our environment, making the vm's behave in a more 'Kubernetes' way.
+We are creating a Virtual Machine in the same way as we would create any other Kubernetes resource thanks to what KubeVirt has enabled in our environment.
+Now we have got a Virtual Machine as a Kubernetes resource.

-After the vm resource has been created, you can manage/check VMs standard 'kubectl' commands:
+After the vm resource has been created, you can manage the VMs with standard 'kubectl' commands:

 ```
 $ kubectl get vms